humble/interview-public/topcontributors/python/README.md

 This project is intended to give you an example of the types of tasks you would be working at as a Software Engineer at Humble Bundle.
 It also exposes you to some of our core technologies.
 You can use this project to get a feel for whether you would like working on these types of tasks, and whether you would like using these technologies.

 ## Installation and getting started
+**IMPORTANT: If you are using Cloud Shell, then skip straight to step 4.**

 1. Install Python 2.7 on your computer, if not already installed: [https://www.python.org/downloads/](https://www.python.org/downloads/)

 2. Install the Google Cloud SDK on your computer: [https://cloud.google.com/sdk/docs/](https://cloud.google.com/sdk/docs/)